mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/release-notes/1.8.5/index.md

 #### CentOS 8 EOL

-- CentOS 8 has been removed from build tooling and testing as it has reached end of life (EOL).
-CentOS 8 have been replaced with Alma Linux 8 when building RHEL 8.x images.
+- CentOS 8 has reached end of life (EOL), and thus is no longer supported by Konvoy.

 #### Update Logic